Chengshousi Subdistrict

 Chengshousi Subdistrict (Chéngshòusì Jiēdào (成寿寺街道)) is a subdistrict situated on the northeastern portion of Fengtai District, Beijing, China.
 It borders Fangzhuang Subdistrict to its north, Shibalidian Township to its east, Xiaohongmen Township to its south, and Shiliuzhuang Subdistrict to its west.

 The subdistrict was created in 2021 from parts of Dongtiejiangying and Dahongmen Subdistricts, as well as part of Nanyuan Township.
 Its name Chengshousi is inherited from Chengshou Temple, a Buddhist temple that once existed in the area.

 History

 Administrative division

-In 2021, Chengshousi Subdistrict administered 6 subdivisions within its borders, of which 5 were communities and 1 was a village:
+As of 2023, Chengshousi Subdistrict administrates 8 subdivisions, of which 7 are communities and 1 is a village: